 - Asia ex-Japan: Similar to the rest of the world, Asian capital markets continued to experience volatility in 2021 due to the ongoing COVID-19 pandemic.
 However, high vaccination rates, improving mobility metrics, and policy shifts to a “living with COVID” approach are all positive signs supporting a post-pandemic reopening.
 We expect Asia ex-Japan to benefit from a rebound in domestic consumption as well as exports in 2022.
 Current macroeconomic conditions lead us to remain optimistic on India, South Korea, Vietnam, and select (but significant) opportunities in China as we look ahead.

 - Latin America: In 2022, we anticipate Latin America to balance political uncertainty with supportive commodity prices and economic reopenings across the region.
 Strong demand from DMs and recovering demand from China could lead to continued strength in energy, materials, and agriculture, which would improve current account and fiscal balances.

-- Eastern Europe, Middle East & Africa (EEMEA): EEMEA boasts a wide range of opportunities based on discounted multiples, a rebound in global demand for natural resources, improving geopolitical rhetoric, and sound domestic consumption stories.
-We are most optimistic about Russia, driven by a combination of attractive valuations and macroeconomic tailwinds.
+- Eastern Europe, Middle East & Africa (EEMEA): EEMEA boasts a wide range of opportunities based on discounted multiples, strong demand for natural resources, improving geopolitical rhetoric, and sound domestic consumption stories.
+We are most optimistic about Greece due to the combination of a stable economic backdrop, market-friendly political leadership, and the tourism-led recovery.
+We also see opportunities in Russia driven by attractive valuations and macroeconomic tailwinds.